void-ppc/void-ppc-docs/src/installation/live-images/partitions.md

 MBR.
 On newer versions of SLOF, GPT will also work (and in virtual machines it does), but MBR is a safe choice.

-In order to boot, you will need to create a `PowerPC PReP Boot` partition, sized around 10MB.
-If using MBR, you will also need to mark it bootable.
+In order to boot, you will need to create a `PowerPC PReP Boot` partition (type 41 on MBR), sized around 10MB. **If using MBR, you will also need to mark it bootable.**

 Example: